 Regular dental visits are an important step in preventing oral cancer.
 Also, it’s recommended that you eat a well-balanced diet and conduct regular self-exams.

 If you are noticing things or experiencing things that are deeply concerning you, please schedule an appointment with us.
-We cannot stress enough how vital early detection and treatment of oral cancer can prevent a manageable situation becoming extremely life-threatening.
+We cannot stress enough how vital early detection and treatment of cancer is, as with a biopsy and oral cancer screening, it stops a manageable situation from becoming extremely life-threatening.